JoeBlackSecurity/Session_Keeper/README.md

   - Each tab maintains its own request and interval independently
   - Tab names are editable for easy identification
   - Tabs show status indicators: **[RUN]** when active, **[STOP]** when paused
-- Have multiple session keepers running at the same time using the tabs
 - Supports custom intervals and max request limits
 - Shows current request, response, and request history
 - Clear log button to reset history view